 Without regular cleaning, sanitising and filtration, ice machines can quickly develop slime, mould, scale and bacteria.
-That puts your hygiene, equipment and reputation at risk.
+That puts your hygiene, equipment performance and reputation at risk.

 Why Cleaning Your Commercial Ice Machine Matters

-All of this creates the perfect environment for biofilm (slime), mould and bacteria.
-If you don’t clean and sanitise regularly, this can lead to:
+If you don't clean and sanitise regularly, this leads to:

-• Off-tasting or smelly ice
+- Off-tasting or smelly ice

-• Cloudy, soft or fast-melting cubes
+- Cloudy, soft or fast-melting cubes

-• Clogged water paths and drains
+- Clogged water paths and drains

-• Reduced ice production
+- Reduced ice production

-• Possible food safety issues and health inspection problems
+- Possible food safety issues and health inspection problems

 Regular maintenance isn't just "nice to have" – it's essential for food safety, equipment performance and customer confidence.